GIXLabs/GIXLabs.github.io/README.md

 - Serve the site with Jekyll `jekyll serve --config _config_local.yml`
 - Open a browser to `http://localhost:4000/`

 You can then make changes to the files in your favorite IDE.
-It should auto update on each save and you can refresh the page to see your changes.
+It should regenerate the site on each save.
+Simply you can refresh the page to see your changes.

+### Fi